 1. Kick-off meeting and scheduling sessions

-- Inform the team, in the first 15 minutes.
+- Inform the team, in the first 20 minutes.
 Review the user personas, the market requirements, and the competitors’ products.
-Invite a subject-matter expert to spend 5 minutes on industry concepts and jargon.
+Invite a subject-matter expert to spend 5 to 10 minutes on industry concepts and jargon.
+Invite the product manager to say five sentences about the company’s business goals and product strategy.
 Decide how the team will get any additional information that’s needed.

 - Discuss and set the problem statement, in the second 15 minutes.
 Typically, this is a common task that users need to accomplish.
 Once you have a problem statement, check that it is a single problem that describes the user’s goal without describing a solution.
 If you’ve never done this, read about getting the problem statement just right.